fekracomputers/fekracomputers.github.io/README.md

 2. The issue tracker for general issues and open source islamic project suggestion

 ## The website
-1. Provide news and information about the applications
+1. Provide news and information about our applications
 2. A blog
     1. Provide general instructions for contributing in our projects
     2. Provide some technical
+    3. Information about open source islamic software generally

 Note that the website and all its content _is_ a **git repo** so any for any suggestion, typo or correction make a pull request

 ## Project Idea Suggestion or general contribution